 What is a Geothermal Heat Pump?

-Today’s energy conscious homeowners have many efficient options from which to choose regarding the heating and cooling of their homes.
+Today’s energy conscious homeowners have many efficient options from which to choose regarding the heating options and central ac units for their homes.
 A geothermal heat pump is one of those options that is growing in popularity across the country.
 Also referred to as a ground source heat pump, it uses the constant ground temperatures of the earth to heat and cool the air while using less energy than traditional systems.
 Using the ground as an exchange medium is in stark contrast to other heat pump systems, which rely on outside air temperatures to provide the conditioned air.
 This makes a geothermal heat pump a highly efficient option for homeowners, which can lead to significant energy savings.

 A geothermal heat pump can both heat and cool as well as provide domestic hot water with some models.
 Other options available with a geothermal heat pump include variable speed fans and two-speed compressors, which increase their efficiency in both performance and energy savings.
 The rugged systems require less maintenance, are quieter and have a longer life expectancy than other heat pump systems.

 Some manufacturers combine the best of both a geothermal and an air-source heat pump.
 These models are referred to as a dual-source heat pump.
 Although these units are more efficient than a standard air-source heat pump, they fall short when compared to a stand alone geothermal system.
 One advantage of a dual-source system is that they are often less expensive to install.

 Installing a geothermal heat pump does not come easy as the system can cost several times that of a traditional air-source system.
 However, you can realize a ROI “Return on Investment” for the additional installation costs in approximately five to ten years.
 Combine that with a life expectancy of 25 years for a geothermal heat pump’s interior components and 50 plus years for its exterior components and your savings can really add up in a hurry.